-This Italian Sub Sandwich is the ultimate game day meal!
-Full of salami and capicola hot ham, melted provolone cheese and banana peppers, these baked sandwiches as satisfying as they are delicious!
+This Italian Sub Sandwich is the ultimate game day meal.
+Full of genoa salami and capicola hot ham, melted provolone cheese and banana peppers, these baked Italian sandwiches as satisfying as they are delicious.

 Everyone has a different way of dressing their Italian sub.
 I personally like mine with provolone cheese, lettuce, tomato, banana peppers, a little mayo and some oil (which is a sauce similar to Italian dressing that is used on these subs).
 Some people throw on onions and even more hot peppers as well.

-But for this recipe, I wanted to make them hot, because melty cheese is always a good idea!
+But to make the best Italian Subs, I wanted to make them hot, because melty cheese is always a good idea!
 So I got rid of the all the items that can become soggy when heated and stuck with the basics.
 These are seriously quick and easy to throw together and would be a total hit at any game day or casual social gathering!

 - Slice 6 hero rolls length-wise but don’t slice all the way through.
 You want the halves in tact so they can cradle the sandwich ingredients.